21st-dev/.github/profile/README.md

-## 21st.dev – Better UI in the era of AI coding
+## 21st – the first tool for vibe crafting

 We build easy-to-use tools to help you quickly create great-looking UI components with AI